artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 >
 > For more detailed information on CSP, refer to the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-Tags in Adobe Experience Platform is a tag management system that is designed to dynamically load scripts on your website.
+Tags in Adobe Experience Platform are a tag management system that is designed to dynamically load scripts on your website.
 A default CSP blocks these dynamically loaded scripts due to potential security problems.
 This document provides guidance on how to configure your CSP to allow dynamically loaded scripts from tags.

 If you want tags to work with your CSP, there are two main challenges to overcome: